 Read related: When to Visit Paris?
 (Hint: There’s No Universal Answer)

-Without further ado, here are a few of my preferred places to stroll, think, dream, or just hole up on a wintery day in the capital: cozy and poetic spots that I return to time and again.
+Without further ado, here are some of the best things to see and do if you’re traveling to Paris in the winter: a few of my preferred places to stroll, think, dream, or just hole up on a cold, dark day in the capital.

 This hilly Romantic-style park in the somewhat far-flung 19th arrondissement of Paris resembles an anthill come spring and summer, when families throng here to let the kids run around, and groups of young people equipped with blankets, cheap rosé and baguettes sprawl out for picnics and naps in the sun.

 But this remarkable 19th-century park only really captured my attention when I took a first winter stroll here, not long after moving to the city.
 The crowds are much thinner, the air is sharp and cold, and the park’s thousands of deciduous trees frame the sky in ways that allow for automatically gorgeous photos.

 Built atop a defunct limestone quarry, the park is remarkable for its winding, steep pathways and a gazebo affording some of the best views of the city on a clear day.
 It’s also an endearingly weird example of a 19th-century “theme park”: the artificial grottoes, giant man-made lake and “bark”-lined pathways, waterfalls and other pseudo-naturalistic details frequently make me think that Disneyland and its ilk may have drawn a bit of early inspiration by parks like these.